Anti-Sovietism: In the Soviet Union

 During the Russian Civil War that followed the October Revolution of 1917, the anti-Soviet side was the White movement.
-Between the wars, some resistance movement, particularly in the 1920s, was cultivated by Polish intelligence in the form of the Promethean project.
+During the Interwar period, some resistance movements, particularly in the 1920s, were cultivated by Polish intelligence in the form of the Promethean project.
 After Germany's attack on the Soviet Union in 1941, anti-Soviet forces were created and led primarily by Nazi Germany (see Russian Liberation Movement).
-During the Cold War, the United States led the anti-Soviet and anti-communist democratic bloc.
+During the Cold War, the United States led the anti-Soviet and anti-communist Western Bloc.

-In the time of the Russian Civil War, whole categories of people, such as clergy, kulaks and former Imperial Russian officers, were automatically considered anti-Soviet.
-More categories are listed in the article "Enemy of the people".
+During the Russian Civil War, whole classes of people, such as the clergy, kulaks and former Imperial Russian officers, were automatically considered anti-Soviet.
+More categories are listed in the article "Enemy of the People".
 Those who were deemed anti-Soviet in this way, because of their former social status, were often presumed guilty whenever tried for a crime.